parsonsmatt/parsonsmatt.github.io/_posts/2026-03-10-my_first_month_with_claude.markdown

 My Claude sessions generally progress from "highly supervised, exploratory work" to "mostly unsupervised, automated work."
 Early sessions in a project often involve having Claude build tools - CLI scripts, libraries, interfaces - that it can use in later work to make the job easier.
 A surprisingly effective prompt here is "What tools would help you do this job better next time?"
-At the end of a session, I'll also have Claude review and update it's skill documentation with everything I told it to do differently.
+At the end of a session, I'll also have Claude review and update its skill documentation with everything I told it to do differently.

 So each work session with Claude produces: